ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

+---
+title: "Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH"
+weight: 5
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 In the previous chapters we have used cursor variables without fully discussing them.
 Most of the uses are fairly self-evident but a more exhaustive discussion is also useful.